Shilder25/x.x.x.x/replit.md

 ## Frontend Architecture (Next.js + React)

-- A Next.js React application, known as the "Alpha Arena UI," provides real-time monitoring and visualization of trading activities, consuming data from the Flask API.
+- The "Alpha Arena UI" is a Next.js React application providing real-time monitoring and visualization of trading activities, consuming data from the Flask API.

 ## Deployment Configuration

-- **Railway Integration**: Utilizes Nixpacks for automatic environment setup and is configurable via `railway.json` for deployment and restart policies.
-Supports `TEST` and `PRODUCTION` modes.
+- **Railway Integration**: Utilizes Nixpacks for automatic environment setup and is configurable via `railway.json` for deployment and restart policies, supporting `TEST` and `PRODUCTION` modes.
 - **Multi-Process Launcher**: `main.py` orchestrates the startup of both Flask backend and Next.js frontend.

 ## Architectural Decisions

-- **SQLite**: Chosen for simpler deployment and local development, with an option for PostgreSQL scaling.
+- **SQLite**: Chosen for simpler deployment and local development.
 - **Flask**: Selected for ease of debugging, development, and its middleware ecosystem.
 - **Opinion.trade SDK**: Used for handling BNB Chain wallet signing, built-in retry logic, and error handling.
 - **Multi-AI Orchestration**: Diversifies predictions and identifies optimal models for various event types.